EkdeepSLubana/raw_dataset/README.md

 # Original RAW images
 For experimentation purposes, the original RAW images have been uploaded in a google drive and are available at the following link: https://goo.gl/vqSvdE

+These images have been converted to the lossless TIFF format.
+Since .tiff images can be directly processed by any modern vision library, this will allow increase productivity.

 # Results
 Using an off-the-shelf faster-RCNN network, we are able to achieve the following accuracies: